Xesenix/webpack-scaffold/readme.md

 ### Example stylesheet assets loading

 Loading assets from stylesheet depends on entry point stylesheet used to generate url for that asset.
-So if you use as entry point stylesheet that is one folder deep relative to your `package.app.rootDir` you need to compensate that path.
+So if you use as entry point stylesheet that is one folder deep relative to your `package.apps.[appName].rootDir` you need to compensate that path.
 So you can for example use structure like this:

 for example: